 Are you planning a trip to Toronto?
-It’s a beautiful city to visit in any season, for its architecture and its many parks.
+Do you enjoy discovering and learning about a city’s monuments?
+Indeed, it’s a beautiful city to visit in any season, for its architecture and its many parks.
 While developing our Toronto Civic Center Tourist Scavenger Hunt, we identified many great Toronto monuments you should stop and admire.

 We’ve limited our list to the downtown core and harbourfront areas, where our scavenger hunts are located.